Values Expressions & Statments

 A combination of variables, operators, and values that represents a single result value.float

-A Python data type which stores floating-point numbers.
-Floating-point numbers are stored internally in two parts: a base and an exponent.
+A Python data type which stores *floating-point* numbers.
+Floating-point numbers are stored internally in two parts: a *base* and an *exponent*.
 When printed in the standard format, they look like decimal numbers.
-Beware of rounding errors when you use floats, and remember that they are only approximate values.int
+Beware of rounding errors when you use `float`s, and remember that they are only approximate values.int

 A Python data type that holds positive and negative whole numbers.integer division